“When I sell my body for money I am shameless, but when they sell their country for cash they become MPs”

 What I am greeted with is a chirpy hello followed by ‘nice to hear from you!
 I’m Serena!’

 In the background I hear the sound of a child; upon enquiring I am told that it is Serena’s 4-year-old daughter.
 A committed mother, her only rule is to be home in the morning everyday to ensure she feeds her child herself.
 She laughingly tells me that this is one of the perks of her job – the fact that she works through the night means she has the day to herself.
 Serena is one of the numerous sex workers dotted around Nairobi.
 Aged 26, she has been doing this for over 10 years.

-“I know the first thing you want to ask is how I got here.
-What painful life circumstances lead to a young woman selling her body?”
+“I know you are perhaps wondering how I got here.
+What life circumstances lead to a young woman selling her body?”